stfc/PSyclone/doc/developer_guide/developers.rst

-A Container can be used to capture a hierarchical grouping of KernelSchedules and a hierarchy of Symbol scopes i.e. a Symbol specified in a Container is visible to all Containers and KernelSchedules within it (and their descendents).
+A Container can be used to capture a hierarchical grouping of KernelSchedules and a hierarchy of Symbol scopes i.e. a Symbol specified in a Container is visible to all Containers and KernelSchedules within it and their descendents.

 .. autoclass:: psyclone.psyGen.Container
     :members: